-Tonya Thomas - Medical Assisting Program Chair - Lexington
+Tonya Thomas, CMA - Medical Assisting Program Director- Lexington

-Tonya has over 26 years of experience as Medical Assistant.
-She has worked as a Clinical CMA, Phlebotomist, Medical Coordinator, Team Lead, Office Manager, Instructor and Director of Health Science Education.
+Tonya has over 26 years of experience as a Medical Assistant, over 11 years managerial experience with 5 of those being in higher education.
+Ms. Thomas holds her Associate of Science degree in Medical Assisting from Eastern Kentucky University.
+She has worked as a Clinical CMA, Phlebotomist, Medical Coordinator, Team Lead, Office Manager, Instructor and Director of Health Science Education over two college campuses with American National University prior to joining MedQuest College.

-For a complete and current listing of all Program Chairs between official catalog publishing, please visit the Faculty and Staff page on the MedQuest College website.
+For a complete and current listing of all Program Directors between official catalog publishing, please visit the Faculty and Staff page on the MedQuest College website.